aloosefish/secret_santa_py/README.md

 4) Put the participants in your Secret Santa pool into a JSON file with the following schema --- and upload it to jsbin.io.

-### Things to Configure
+### How this works

-* Message content
+1) JSON data is pulled from jsonbin.io
-* Date to send
+2)

-- `pytest run test` : test that combinations are being created correctly.
+- `pytest run test` : tests that everything works correctly
-- `pych run hoho` : create combinations and send text messages to contacts
+- `python3 main.py` : runs program manually